-The following is a list of trainers that are able to teach outside their organization and/or are willing to travel to your site.
+The following is a list of trainers that are able to teach outside their organization, are willing to travel to your site, and/or teach the scales online.
 They are all individual practitioners.
 Most have a short statement about their training philosophy and/or experience.
 Please contact our office if you have questions or need further assistance with securing training.

 Kristie Brandt, CNM, RN, MSN, NP, PHN, DNP